 As provided in the Corporate Governance Guidelines, the independent directors meet in executive session at least quarterly and often monthly, following a meeting of the Board of Directors.
-The chairman of the Board of Directors, also the chairman of the Nominating and Corporate Governance Committee (the "Governance Committee"), presides at these sessions.
+The chairman of the Board of Directors presides at these sessions.

 Board Attendance and Annual Meeting Policy